arduino/help-center-content/content/Software Support/Upload/If-your-board-is-not-detected-by-Arduino-IDE.md

 Here are some cases to look out for:

-* **Classic Nano** : If you're using a **classic Nano**, but it's being detected as "USB Serial Port" <!-- on Windows --> or another generic name, the FTDI drivers may be missing.
+* If you're using a **classic Nano**, and it's recognized by your computer as "USB Serial Port" <!-- on Windows --> or another generic name, the FTDI drivers may be missing.
 To solve the issue, follow [install the FTDI drivers](https://support.arduino.cc/hc/en-us/articles/4411305694610-Install-or-update-FTDI-drivers).

-* If you're using an **UNO (Rev3 or earlier)** or **Mega** board, missing or corrupted USB-to-Serial firmware may cause the board to be recognized as any of the following:
+* If you're using an **UNO (Rev3 or earlier)** or **Mega** board, missing or corrupted USB-to-Serial firmware may cause your computer to recognize the board as one of the following:

   * Unknown Device
   * Composite Device